whonayem01/whonayem01/README.md

-# 👋 Abdullah Al Nayem
+# 👋 Abdullah Al Nayem — refactoring regrets into features

 **Software Engineer (MSc, Kingston University, UK)** with 2.5+ years’ professional experience building scalable full-stack web apps.
 Currently based in **London, UK** — open to relocation and always curious about new systems to break (and then fix better).